lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

 ## Rationale

-Universal Profiles metadata is important to create verifiable public account that are the source of asset issuance, or a verifiable public appearance.
-This metadata dos not need to belong to a real world person, but gives the account a "face".
+Universal Profile metadata is important to create verifiable public account that is the source of asset issuance, or a verifiable public appearance.
+This metadata does not need to belong to a real world person, but gives the account a "face".

 ## Implementation